 - Using your arms and hands for activities such as reaching, pushing, pulling, gripping or grasping objects

 - If pain, fatigue, other symptoms or side effects from medications cause limitations with concentration, persistence or pace

-Mental Residual Functional Capacity
+Mental Residual Functional Capacity Forms

-- Interact with others such as supervisors, co-workers or the general public
+- Your ability to understand, remember or carry out instructions or interact with others such as supervisors, co-workers or the general public

-- Maintain attention and concentration
+- Your ability to maintain attention and concentration

 - If your symptoms interfere with your ability to show up to work, arrive on time or have to leave early